SarthakA24/TemperatureConverter/README.md

 **Course 1**: Problem-Solving and Computational Thinking in Java

-**Sprint**: Write a simple `Java` program to convert Celsius to Fahrenheit and Fahrenheit to Celsius.
+**Sprint 3**: Use Operators and Conditional Constructs

 ---

 Problem Statement
 ---

-Complete the method in the source code file.
+Write a simple `Java` program to convert Celsius to Fahrenheit and Fahrenheit to Celsius.

 ---